-Western Governors have begun delivering their 2018 State of the State addresses.
-Below is a roundup of the speeches to date, with a schedule of those still to come.
-The word cloud below, created by WGA, highlights the most common themes used throughout the governors’ addresses.
+Western Governors’ State of the State Addresses scheduled this year have been delivered, below is a roundup of the speeches in 2018.
+The word cloud above, created by WGA, highlights the most common themes used throughout the governors’ addresses.

 State of the State addresses in Montana, Nevada and Texas are delivered only when the legislature is in session.
 As the states do not have a regular session in 2018, there will be no address.